justin0979/jbook-cra/README.md

 ## Challenges

-1. Code will be provided to Preview as a string.
+-   Code will be provided to Preview as a string.
 This string must be executed safely.

-2. This code might have advanced JavaScript in it (<em>e.g.</em>, JSX) that the browser cannot execute.
+-   This code might have advanced JavaScript in it (<em>e.g.</em>, JSX) that the browser cannot execute.
     -   will need to use a transpiler, like Babel.
+For this app, we can:
+        -   setup a backend server to traspile the sent code
+        -   use an in-browser transpiler

-3. The code might have import statements for other JavaScript or CSS files.
+-   The code might have import statements for other JavaScript or CSS files.
 These import statements must be dealt with <em>before</em> executing the code.